 Fuel line Inspect fuel line (steel), their connections and screw fasteners.
 Look for scuffing marks or other damage.

-Avoid overstretching the fixing elements.
+Avoid overtorquing the connections and fasteners.
 Always comply with the specified torque!

 Complete a detailed visual inspection.
 When checking steel fuel lines (1), pay attention to the connection areas (2).
 Look for leaks and cracks.